RaynorChavez/animal-characterization-from-video/README.md

 - Integration with Google's Gemini AI for species identification
 - Real-time progress tracking with dual progress bars
 - Interactive results display with timestamps and taxonomic classifications
+- CSV export of detection data for further analysis
+- Clickable fish images with maximized view for detailed inspection

 ## Project Structure